-Outputs Inputs Short Long -Grants/donations -Youth Leaders -Participants have -To be determined # of (resources) recruited from individuals complete improved understanding of DV, intervention. training -Food TDV, gender, Enlace -Youth Leaders -Work with 10 South inequity, and healthy -Dedicated staffreceive a to be relationships Valley schools, via the determined # of weeks Intervention AND Parent Liaison -Change social Comunitario Prevention (no silos) of training to facilitate norms that accept community Provide 5 sessions on gender inequality Logic Model -10 South Valley presentations DV and gender Schools with a Parent equality to parents Liaison (childcare, 2(2018) certificate of Co-Facilitate a to be participation. determined # of gift/incentive, food) Platicas Comunitarias -Commit to doing the -Must demonstrate Prevention internal work (what internalized -Promotores recruited -Focus groups with -To be determined # of does this entail?) renunciation of by Promotoras and alumni Promotoras Programs machismo. individuals complete Youth Leaders and Youth Leaders training -Do the internal work -Incorporate Promotores receive a (How to demonstrate understanding and -To be determined # to to be determined # of ongoing process) commitment to attend anti-violence weeks of training to creating gender workshops facilitate community equity, ending DV, presentations -Provide tools and and building healthy -Assist with 5 DV and relationships in to the opportunity to use gender equality -Must attend antithem (identify presentations and sessions to parents violence against throughout the week) trainings- develop the women workshops models Co-Facilitate a to be determined # of External Factors Platicas Comunitarias Assumptions Political landscape
+Activities Outputs Outcomes Inputs Short Long -Grants/donations -Youth Leaders -Participants have -To be determined # of (resources) recruited from individuals complete improved understanding of DV, intervention. training TDV, gender, -Food -Youth Leaders -Work with 10 South inequity, and healthy -Dedicated staffreceive a to be relationships Valley schools, via the Intervention AND determined # of weeks Parent Liaison -Change social Prevention (no silos) of training to facilitate norms that accept community -Provide 5 sessions on gender inequality -10 South Valley presentations DV and gender Schools with a Parent equality to parents Liaison (childcare, certificate of -Co-Facilitate a to be participation. determined # of gift/incentive, food) Platicas Comunitarias -Commit to doing the -Must demonstrate internal work (what internalized -Promotores recruited -Focus groups with -To be determined # of does this entail?) renunciation of by Promotoras and alumni Promotoras machismo. individuals complete Youth Leaders and Youth Leaders training -Do the internal work -Incorporate Promotores receive a (How to demonstrate understanding and -To be determined # to to be determined # of ongoing process) commitment to attend anti-violence weeks of training to workshops creating gender facilitate community equity, ending DV, presentations -Provide tools and and building healthy -Assist with 5 DV and relationships in to the opportunity to use gender equality -Must attend antithem (identify presentations and sessions to parents violence against throughout the week) trainings- develop the women workshops models -Co-Facilitate a to be determined # of External Factors Platicas Comunitarias Assumptions Political landscape